 It's not just her artistry at work here, it's her empathy.
 She sees with her heart, and when we look at her photographs, so do we.

-Karen is an award winning photojournalist and former staff photographer for The Commercial Appeal newspaper 1988-2014.
+Karen is an award winning photojournalist and former staff photographer for what was the largest newspaper in Tennessee, The Commercial Appeal, 1988-2014.
 She finds the extraordinary, in the ordinary, everyday.
 Karen was recognized as one of the worlds top contemporary photographers by both Magnum and LensCulture in 2017.

-She is currently self-employed and based out of Memphis where she brings her photojournalism style to what ever assignment she is on.
-Karen has a diverse client list but she specializes in long-term projects and editorial photography for the Associated Press, area magazines, national and international newspapers, wire services other publications.
+She is currently self-employed and based out of Memphis, Tennessee where she brings her authentic documentary photojournalism style to whatever assignment she is on.
+Her work is regularly published in newspapers and magazines throughout the world.
+Karen has a diverse client list but she specializes in projects and editorial photography for the Associated Press, area magazines, several wire services and various publications.
 Karen is a visual storyteller; she does limited video and produces occasional documentary and multimedia projects .

-Karen's work is currently being featured in several books as well as over two dozen album covers.
+Karen's work is spread through out the pages of many books as well as over two dozen album covers.

 She brings an artistic quality to much of her work and she is frequently invited to exhibit her art; she has also recently started selling select prints.